kataw/kataw/test/__snapshot__/parser/statements/block/gen/unclosed_parens/x007btry.md

 ✖ Property assignment expected - start: 7, end: 7
 ✖ ',' expected - start: 7, end: 7
 ✖ The parser expected to find a '}' to match the '{' token here - start: 7, end: 7
-✖ Expected a ')' to match the '(' token here - start: 7, end: 7
-✖ The parser expected to find a '}' to match the '{' token here - start: 7, end: 7

 ```